DS-Homebrew/nds-bootstrap/README.md

 TWiLight Menu++ is a frontend for nds-bootstrap, developed by [Rocket Robz](https://github.com/RocketRobz) & co.
 It has 6 customizable launchers to choose from with the ability to launch emulators and other homebrew.

-It also includes a number of Anti-Piracy patches for the games and will automatically configure nds-bootstrap for you, with customizable per game settings.
+It will automatically configure nds-bootstrap for you, with customizable per game settings.

 ## [Forwarders](https://wiki.ds-homebrew.com/ds-index/forwarders)